sassdawe/kolislab/content/post/state-of-office-365-management-with-powershell.md

-+++
+---
-author = "David Sass"
+author: David Sass
-date = 2019-01-13T18:06:24Z
+date: "2019-01-13T18:06:24Z"
-description = ""
+description: ""
-draft = true
+draft: true
-slug = "state-of-office-365-management-with-powershell"
+slug: state-of-office-365-management-with-powershell
-title = "State of Office 365 management with PowerShell"
+title: State of Office 365 management with PowerShell

-+++
+---

 These days if you want go manage Office 365 and I mean really manage it, manage the small services as well and not just the licensing and the main pillars, you need to use a handful of different PowerShell modules.